Book cover

 Design patterns are descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context.

 Apart from providing predefined solutions for design problems, design patterns have become a vocabulary widely adopted by developers.
-For example, it is common to hear developers saying that they used a factory to solve a certain problem, while a second problem was solved by using decorators.
+For example, it is common to hear developers say that they used a factory to solve a certain problem, while a second problem was solved by using decorators.
 In other words, developers mention the pattern’s name and assume that the adopted solution is already clear.
 Similarly, the vocabulary proposed by design patterns is widely used in documentation.
-For example, the following figure shows the documentation of one of the classes of the Java standard library.
+For example, the following figure shows the documentation of one of the classes in the Java standard library.
 We can see that the class name ends in Factory, which is one of the design patterns we will study shortly.
 In the class description, it is mentioned again that it is a factory.
-Thus, developers who know this design pattern are better prepared to understand and use the class in question.
+Thus, developers familiar with this design pattern are better prepared to understand and use the class in question.

 Documentation of a Factory class from the Java API